-Contributed services were \$336,765 and \$548,907 for the years ended June 30, 2020 and 2019, respectively.
+Contributed services were \$764,190 and \$363,811 for the years ended June 30, 2021 and 2020, respectively.
 Contributed services in Start Early programs include discounted consulting and legal fees, and donated salary from one staff member.

-Functional allocation of expenses: The costs of program and supporting services activities have been summarized on a functional basis in the statements of activities.
-The statements of functional expenses present the natural classification detail of expenses by function.
+Functional allocation of expenses: The costs of program and supporting services activities have been summarized on a functional basis in the consolidated statements of activities.
+The consolidated statements of functional expenses present the natural classification detail of expenses by function.
 Accordingly, certain costs have been allocated among the programs and supporting services.
 Operating expenses directly identified with a functional core program are charged to that program and, where these expenses affect more than one program, they are allocated on the basis of ratios estimated by management.
 Personnel costs are allocated based on estimates of time and effort.
 Occupancy, IT, and other shared costs are allocated based on usage or headcount.